100 Points of ID and Other Documents You’ll Need for Your Rental Application

 Verifying your identification will come up a lot when you first move to Australia.
-You will become very familiar with the 100 Points ID Check.
-I have a whole separate post about the 100 Points ID Check here.
+You will become very familiar with the 100 Points of ID Check.
+I have a whole separate post about the 100 Points of ID Check here.
 Read it before you move.
 You’ll need to have the documents mentioned in that post, on your person, in Sydney when you arrive.

 In this post, I’m going to list all the documents you might need when filling out your rental application.
-You won’t have all of them, so you won’t pass the 100 Points ID Check.
+You won’t have all of them, so you won’t pass the 100 Points of ID Check.
 I’ll talk about what your options are below to make up for missing documentation.

 Each real estate agency has its own identification points system.

 Rental applications are different for each real estate agency.
 Each has its own points system and requires different documents to verify identification.

 Please use this post as a guide for documents to have ready in case you need them.
 Since you are moving from overseas, there’s a very high probability you’ll need more documentation for your application.
 Even if you have 100 points.

 Have photocopies with you when you arrive in Sydney.
 This way, you’re not spending time running all over the city looking for a photocopier.

 Yes, you will need to submit copies of all supporting documents for your application.
 This is for the real estate agency to have on file.
 Check the local Sydney library or Kwik Kopy if you need to make copies.

 If you use 1form and upload photos of all your identification documents, don’t assume the real estate agency will print them up for you.